conan-io/docs/versioning/revisions.rst

 This will solve the problem on the single repository.

-For users who can add steps to the Windows build server environment setup, the following commands can be run before the clone step:
+Alternatively, for users who can add steps to the Windows build server environment setup, the following commands can be run before the clone of the GIT repository:

         git config --global core.autocrlf false
         git config --global core.eol lf

-This will solve the problem for all Conan packages which are built on servers that have run these commands.
+This will solve the problem for all Conan packages which are built on servers that run these commands.

 There are other ways to address the problem as well, but these are the most general options we can suggest.